cdavidmaxey/cdavidmaxey.github.io/_posts/2014-08-08-Sexual-health-Kids-are-creative-when-we-havent-explained-enough.md

 - Apps for Kids
 - 📚 Books for Kids
 ---
 Kids have lots of questions, and they need parents to provide accurate age-appropriate information.
 These apps and books are resources that you can review to decide if they are appropriate for your child.
-If your child has had unhealthly sexual experiences, discuss these decisions with a mental health professional.
+If your child has had unhealthy sexual experiences, discuss these decisions with a mental health professional.

 <h3><i>What Makes a Baby</i></h3>
 <div class="float right side">